What is dyslexia?

 Strengths of dyslexia:

-Research has indicated that we should be wary about automatically assuming that language processing difficulties/differences or cognitive difficulties/differences associated with dyslexia are deficits.
-Some of the cognitive differences that dyslexic individuals display may actually confer advantages for some kinds of thinking or encourage them to find different paths to learning:
+Research has indicated that we should be wary about automatically assuming that language processing difficulties/differences associated with dyslexia are deficits.
+Some of the differences that individuals with dyslexia display may actually confer advantages for some kinds of thinking or encourage them to find different paths to learning (Singleton)

 The following are some of the strengths that individuals with dyslexia may display: